vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ## SmartScreen Unblock

 With indicators in Defender for Endpoint, administrators can allow end users to bypass warnings that are generated for some URLs and IPs.
-Depending on why the URL was blocked, when a SmartScreen block is encountered it may offer the ability to unblock the site for up to 24 hours.
-In such cases, a Windows Security toast notification will appear, permitting the end-user to **Unblock** the URL or IP for the defined period of time.
+Depending on why the URL is blocked, when a SmartScreen block is encountered, it could offer the user the ability to unblock the site for up to 24 hours.
+In such cases, a Windows Security toast notification appears, permitting the user to select **Unblock**.
+In such cases, the URL or IP is unblocked for the specified period of time.

 :::image type="content" source="media/network-protection-smart-screen-block-notification.png" alt-text="Windows Security notification for network protection.":::